-Possible Cause Corrective Action The temperature, the spray voltage or the flow rate for the ion source gas 2 is too high.
+Possible Cause Corrective Action The Temperature (TEM) , IonSpray Voltage (IS) or heater gas flow rate (GS2) is too high.
 Optimize the ion source parameters.
 Refer to the document: Turbo V Ion Source Operator Guide .
 The syringe or sample line is dirty.
 Clean or replace the syringe or sample line.
 The curtain plate is dirty.
 Clean the curtain plate.
 Refer to the section: Clean the Curtain Plate.
 The orifice plate is dirty.
 Clean the front of the orifice plate.
 Refer to the section: Clean the Front of the Orifice Plate.
 The QJet ion guide or IQ0 lens is dirty.
 Do a full cleaning of the front end components of the mass spectrometer.
 Contact the local QMP or FSE.
 The Q0 region is dirty.
 Clean the Q0 region.
 Contact the QMP or FSE.
 Mobile phase is contaminated.
 Replace the mobile phase.
 The ion source is contaminated.
 Clean or replace the ion source components and then condition the ion source and front end: 1.
 Move the probe to the furthest position from the aperture, vertically and horizontally.
-Infuse or inject 50:50 methanol:water with a pump flow rate of 1 mL/min.
-3. In the control software, set the temperature to 650 , ion source gas 1 to 60 , and ion source gas 2 to 60 .
-4. Set the flow rate for the gas for the Curtain Gas interface to 45 or 50 .
-5. Run for a minimum of 2 hours or preferably overnight for best results.
+(Analyst software) Make sure that the interface heater is on.
+3. Infuse or inject 50:50 methanol:water with a pump flow rate of 1 mL/min.
+4. In the control software, set the temperature to 650, ion source gas 1 to 60, and ion source gas 2 to 60.
+5. Set the flow rate for the gas for the Curtain Gas interface to 45 or 50.
+6. Run for a minimum of 2 hours or preferably overnight for best results.